 - DFWBGH will develop a communications plan in partnership with MMHPI to raise mental health awareness among DFW employers, create forums (e.g., employee resource groups) to support employees with mental health conditions, and incorporate mental health in diversity, equality, and inclusion (DEI) strategies.
 The communications plan, as well as project updates and reports, will be shared through local, regional and national press and social media channels.

-The pandemic has caused a shift in the way employers, employees, and society as a whole view mental health, and has forced companies to rethink their workplace culture.
-Through our collaborative initiatives with MMHPI, DFWBGH is leading change in the post-pandemic business world, helping employers become mental health champions by removing the stigma and developing culturally competent mental health benefits, resources, and policies.
+The pandemic caused a shift in the way employers, employees, and society as a whole view mental health, and forced companies to rethink their workplace culture.
+Through our collaborative initiatives with MMHPI, DFWBGH has been a force for change in the post-pandemic business world, helping employers become mental health champions by removing stigmas and developing culturally competent mental health benefits, resources, and policies.

 Contact DFWBGH at 214.382.3036 or Jandis Price at jandis.price@dfwbgh.org if you are interested in participating in this innovative Employer Demonstration Project.